 We saw a lot of people riding their bikes to get to Tulum Pueblo (the city) from the hotel zone at the beach by bike and it didn’t look like fun.
 Why?
 A) the streets are a “holey” mess and B) the heat makes this rather uncomfortable (even in winter).

 Your own car will save you a lot of money (and waiting time) for taxis in Tulum.
 We overheard one of our hotel guests complaining after he had waited for a taxi more than 20 minutes to go to dinner.
-You also can’t really do the turtle snorkelling in Akumal, the Cenote visit or get to Sunrise beach without a car… (unless you want to book a tour, which is at least 50 dollars per person and then you’ll be stuck in a group).
+You also can’t really do the turtle snorkelling in Akumal, the Cenote visit or get to Sian Kaan without a car… (unless you want to book a tour, which means you’ll be stuck in a group).

 This street isn’t really made for bikes (it’s narrow, has a lot of traffic and holes – and goes for miles and miles!).